-&lt;sup>24 Kosba, A. et al. (2016).
+&lt;sup>24 Kosba, A. et al. (2016)

-&lt;sup>25 In Ethereum a smart contract cannot be deleted or modified once inserted in the blockchain but it is possible to insert in its code a clause to make it no longer functional when certain conditions occur.
+&lt;sup>25 In Ethereum a smart contract cannot be deleted or modified once inserted in the blockchain but it is possible to insert in its code a clause to make it no longer functional when certain conditions occur on a distributed blockchain.
+As a consequence of these implications, a smart contract is a program:

-&lt;sup>26 Tommasicchio, A. (2017).
+&lt;sup>26 Tommasicchio, A. (2017)